 Rose balsam (impatiens balsamina) also known as bongseonhwa is a flower that grows wild in Korea.
-A beloved collective childhood memory shared by Korean women is the traditional practice of dyeing their nails using its petals and stems.
+A beloved collective childhood memory shared by Korean women is the traditional practice of dyeing their nails using its petals and leaves.
 I never tire of listening to my mother reminisce about the times as a child, when she would pick the wild bongseonhwa with her friends, crush up the petals with rocks, and balance the paste on their fingertips together.

 Bongseonhwa Flowerhands is a natural nail dye workshop based in this traditional practice shared by generations of Korean women.
 The heart of the skill-share workshop is for participants to collectively reimagine what it means to continue queering relational spaces in self-care, and elevating self-care practice as a form of community care while amplifying the BIPOC trans and gender nonconforming communities.
 Through the workshop I long to transform a beloved cultural custom into a fluid space where the multiplicities of our identities and desires are acknowledged and celebrated.

-Lines of inquiry investigated in the workshop include:
+Lines of inquiry investigated in the workshop:

-How can the intentionality of the language we use be an active form of community care?
++ How can the intentionality of the language we use be an active form of community care?

 Timeline: Late summer 2021